 Is life with MS that comfortable, then?
 You just have to learn how to live with it.
-Somehow I found a way to tap goodness from those negative connotations because I listened to its actual narrative by refusing to make a mountain out of a molehill (for more on self-pity, check this post here).
+Somehow I tapped goodness from those negative connotations because I listened to its actual narrative by refusing to make a mountain out of a molehill (for more on self-pity, check this post here).

 Obviously, I cannot speak for those with enduring mental illnesses, for those in treatment and just as eager to be cured as others with physical illness are.
 I base my knowledge on what I learned during my counselling course and what I went through with depression.

-Despite feeling weak, I was still able to leave the house on my own two feet.
+Despite feeling weak, I could still leave the house on my own two feet.
 It didn’t stop me from entering buildings; it didn’t force my body to stop breathing voluntarily or feel wretched pain.
-Despite the apparent lack of motivation, I met friends and tried to socialise, I did my grocery shopping and cleaned the house.
+Despite the clear lack of motivation, I met friends and tried to socialise; I did my grocery shopping and cleaned the house.
 Depression asked for a chemical rebalance in my brain and depression left my body without significant medical or surgical intervention.